Ephigenia/franklin/README.md

 # Changelog

+* 2010-06-16
+	* Added Test that records the number of facebook group members
+	* Fixed Twitterfollowers Regexp

 * 2010-06-15
 	* Fixed bug when no data available (empty charts)
 	* Deleted old charting classes in `lib/chart`